 5. Ink and toner for your printer: Don’t miss the Monksink

 Surprising but St. Andrew’s Abbey in California has been specializing in the sale of ink and toner for printers of almost all brands.
-Look at all that you can acquire.
+Check it out here!

 6. Coffee and tea from the Abbey: Who doesn´t have their cup of coffee today?